 Between 2001 and 2003 Nimrod founded and directed the Borenstein Music Festival and the London Concerto Competition whose patrons included Sir Colin Davis and Vladimir Ashkenazy.
 From 2007 to 2009 he was composer in residence of the YMC in London.

 Nimrod Borenstein's wide ranging catalogue, which currently numbers over 60 works, includes vocal and orchestral music as well as solo instruments pieces and chamber music.

-Nimrod Borenstein has just been elected Associate of the Royal Academy of Music (ARAM).
+Nimrod is an Associate of the Royal Academy of Music.